auctores-varii/new.aavv.io/_posts/2016-05-18-Why_I_found_AaVv.markdown

 ---

-_The acronym **Aa.Vv.** is the latin expression Autores Varii, various authors.
+_The acronym **Aa.Vv.** is the latin expression Auctores Varii, various authors.
 Aa.Vv. is followed by .io domain extension, the result is the italian word ‘avvio’, which means start._

 <a href="https://ablog.aavv.io/why-i-found-aa-vv-cd6c35d94c70"> Original Post in Medium </a>